caseyprovost/college_search/README.md

 ### Trade-offs
 * This is structured as a decently-tested POC simply due to time constraints
 * Chose to implement a quick-and-dirty caching strategy.
 This would likely be better served in Redis, or even in the DB.
+* due to time constraints I scope hammered dealing with pagination.
+In a real app or V2 we would definitely handle that.